hellohellochloe/SC1015-Mini-Project/README.md

 # Contributors to Food Organic Waste Repository

 ## About
 This is a mini project for SC1015.
-Our dataset is from Kaggle, (insert link).
+Our dataset is from Kaggle, https://www.kaggle.com/datasets/zvr842/global-pollution-by-counties.
 We will be going through the following:
 1. Data extraction
 2. Data visualisation
 3. Data splitting